 What is Tutor.com, Inc?

 Tutor.com is an award-winning online platform dedicated to providing on-demand, one-to-one homework help and tutoring services.
-The company's mission is to promote equity, opportunity, and achievement for all learners by connecting students with professional tutors.
-Tutor.com partners with educational institutions, libraries, and military organizations to deliver 24/7 academic support, aiming to make personalized learning accessible to a broad spectrum of users.
+The company's mission is to promote equity and achievement for all learners by connecting students with professional tutors.
+Tutor.com partners with educational institutions, libraries, and military organizations to offer 24/7 academic support, aiming to bridge educational gaps and enhance student success through accessible learning resources.

 How much funding has Tutor.com, Inc raised?